Rahel Musleah: Indian Jewish Storyteller

 At the age of six, Ms. Musleah left Calcutta with her family and moved to Philadelphia, where her father served as a rabbi.
 Though the family was far from India geographically, they continued to preserve the traditions of the Calcutta Jewish community and sing its songs.
 Ms. Musleah’s parents passed down the rich and distinctive Baghdadi-Indian Jewish heritage and emphasized the importance of keeping it alive.

-A resident of Port Washington, Rahel explores Jewish cultural traditions from a personal perspective through engaging memories and narrative descriptions.
+A resident of Roslyn Heights, Rahel explores Jewish cultural traditions from a personal perspective through engaging memories and narrative descriptions.
 Her program features traditional songs and an illustrated historical slide presentation that can be adapted for different age groups.
 Schedule availability: Year-round except for Jewish holidays including Rosh Hoshanah, Yom Kippur and Passover.
 Rahel also leads tours of India focusing on the Jewish history and experiences.